Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Methodology

 In order to train the algorithms, total measurements $\tau$ of objects with known ground-truth primary measurements $p$ are needed.
 Obtaining such data requires a fully characterized CT device and many different phantoms with known material composition and geometry.
 In our case, it was impractical to obtain such data.
 Instead, $\tau$ for training, validation, and testing data were generated by MC-based simulations.

-For each phantom 2D $d \times d$ detector panel readouts, which we call projection measurements, were simulated at $K$ view angles uniformly spaced in $[0,2\pi)$, each having $P$ photons.
+For each phantom, 2D $d \times d$ detector panel readouts, i.e., projection total measurements $\tau_\theta$, were simulated at $K$ view angles $\theta$ uniformly spaced in $[0,2\pi)$, each having $P$ photons.
 The simulated data was divided into training and test sets phantom-wise, grouping all measurements belonging to a phantom into the same set.
+Then, the total projections measurements and their corresponding initial reconstructions in the training set were used in a randomized order for training.
 The proposed algorithms were trained and tested using the loss function $L$ in \eqref{eq:loss_fct}.
-The neural networks were implemented in Pytorch \cite{paszke2017automatic} and trained using the Adam optimizer \cite{kingma2014adam}.